sasdallas/reduceOS/README.md

 # reduceOS
 A small, lightweight OS coded in C and Assembly.

+## NOTICE: OCTOBER 2022 - Slow development
+### Balancing school and code is difficult, but I am trying to keep this up!
+### Thanks for the support when it comes to this project!

 ## NOTICE: SEPTEMBER 2022 - Update on the kernel!
 ### New kernel development is going great, BrokenThorn is awesome when it comes to this stuff.
 ### I'm still seeing if we don't need to switch to C++ to continue building.
 Development is still continuing!